twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 Whenever you ask the browser for state on styles, such as through the [HTMLElement.style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) or [Window.getComputedStyle](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) APIs, the value it returns to you is the result of the serialization of its data structures to a string.

+It's important to note that how you input styles for an element may not be how they are later serialized back to you.
+In fact, this point is the crux of the issue we're exploring — the serialization of the `background` shorthand property differed from author's expectations based on previous browser behavior and the spec.

+For example, given this specified style:

+{% highlight css %}
+#target {
+  background: url("https://bit.ly/") 1px 2px / 3px 4px
+                space round local padding-box content-box,
+              rgb(5, 6, 7) url("https://bit.ly/") 1px 2px / 3px 4px
+                space round local padding-box content-box;
+}
+{% endhighlight%}

+You might get back this (or something completely different, depending on your browser) post-serialization:

+{% highlight javascript %}
+const target = document.getElementById('target')
+console.log(target.style['background'])

+// Logs the following.
+// Note the difference in order vs. what was specified above.

+// url("https://bit.ly/") space round local
+//  1px 2px / 3px 4px padding-box content-box,
+// rgb(5, 6, 7) url("https://bit.ly/") space round local
+//  1px 2px / 3px 4px padding-box content-box
+{% endhighlight %}

+The order in which properties are serialized could be very important.
+For example, perhaps you are writing a JavaScript framework that parses the serialized styles of HTML elements in order to compute some new ones.
+Different serializations in different browsers makes this much, much more difficult to do.

 ### So why was this change made?

 Development of these specifications [happens on Github](https://github.com/w3c/csswg-drafts), so let's look at [the commit that introduced this revision](https://github.com/w3c/csswg-drafts/commit/02fe11230e02279b495e4c5931be6ed5bab61c5c):